Nikhil-ssd/sql_python_powerbi_integrated_project/README.md

 7) Top 7 products by Sales table

 Data in both these tabs can be sliced and diced by 7 Slicers namely Product Name, City, Sales Date, Category, Price Range, Gender and Region to analyze data as required to gather valuable insights to make informed business decisions.

+# Instructions on how to run this project code on your system

 Step 1 : Download this project repository as a zip file.
 Step 2 : Unzip the folder to your desired location